nickelsun/ElementsOfWeb/README.md

 # ElementsOfWeb
-Samples of site layout, styling and scripting.
+Samples of layout, styling, and scripting.